wareed1/enhanced-grpc-api-gateway-example/README.md

 ## Securing TLS

 As an addition to the two repositories I brought together, I have added a capability to secure the TLS connection to the API Gateway.
 The `make secure-tls` option generates certificates - including an Acme Corporation CA Root - and modifies the source code to make use of the signed server certificate.
 If you run the `make` on Windows (e.g., in Git bash) a script installs the CA certificate into the Windows trusted root store.
 Connecting to the API Gateway (`https:<your IP address>:80`) should result in a secure connection.
-If you run into difficulties and want to return to the insecure version of the code, run `make tls-insecure` to undo the changes.
+If you run into difficulties and want to return to the insecure version of the code, run `make insecure-tls` to undo the changes.

 > **_NOTE:_**
 You need adminstrative priviledges to install the CA certficate.
 For example, when starting the Git bash shell, right click on the icon and `Run as administrator.` You can remove the certificate with `certmgr`.